sklprogs/LanguageTricks/README.md

 ## decrease \| reduce

-**reduce** is to bring down the size, quantity, quality, value or intensity of something; to diminish, to lower, to impair;
+**Reduce** is to bring down the size, quantity, quality, value or intensity of something; to diminish, to lower, to impair.

-**decrease** is of a quantity, to become smaller
+**Decrease** is of a quantity, to become smaller.

 [*Source*](https://wikidiff.com/reduce/decrease)